santodevop/aws-devops-zero-to-hero/day-16/README.md

     Troubleshooting: Analyzing logs and metrics to troubleshoot problems and reduce downtime.
     Scalability: Automatically scaling resources based on demand to ensure optimal performance and cost efficiency.

-Practical Use Cases of AWS CloudWatch:
+Practical Use Cases of AWS CloudWatch :

     Auto Scaling: CloudWatch can trigger Auto Scaling actions based on defined thresholds.
 For example, you can automatically scale in or out based on CPU utilization or request counts.